Transactional sex

-Transactional sex refers to sexual relationships where the giving and/or receiving of gifts, money or other services is an important factor.
-The participants do not necessarily frame themselves in terms of prostitutes/clients, but often as girlfriends/boyfriends, or sugar babies/sugar daddies/mamas.
-Those offering sex may or may not feel affection for their partners.
+Transactional sex refers to sexual relationships where the giving or receiving of gifts, money, services, or material items is an important factor.
+The participants do not necessarily frame themselves in terms of prostitutes or clients, but often as partners, or as sugar babies, daddies or mommies.
+Those offering sexual services (which can include sex) may or may not feel affection for their partners.

 Transactional sex is a superset of sex work, in that the exchange of monetary reward for sex includes a broader set of (usually non-marital) obligations that do not necessarily involve a predetermined payment or gift, but where there is a definite motivation to benefit materially from the sexual exchange.

 Currencies

 Alcohol

 Alcohol has been used as a currency for transactional sex in South Africa and Uganda.

+Basic Needs

+This form of transactional sex is most commonly referred to as survival sex.

+Cash

+Cash remains to be the most common currency in transactional sex worldwide.

+Cryptocurrency

+Since the 2018 passage of FOSTA-SESTA, up to a third of sex workers in the United States have turned into cryptocurrencies due to its anonymity, ability to avoid chargebacks, and being able to bypass banking platforms.